Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Class of synergy semivalues

 \end{definition}

-\begin{theorem} A group value $\varphi$ satisfies Linearity, Symmetry, Dummifying Player and Weak Monotonicity if and only if it is a synergistic semivalue. \end{theorem}
+\begin{theorem} A group value $\varphi$ satisfies Linearity, Symmetry, Dummifying Player, Weak Monotonicity and Null Player Out if and only if it is a synergy semivalue. \end{theorem}

+In contrast to group semivalues, synergy semivalues assess a coalition $S$ by a weighted sum of the dividends not of coalitions that overlap with $S$, but of coalitions that contain all players from $S$.
+In this way, contributions of individual members are not counted; only synergies among all players are taken into account.
+As a result, coalitions that contain any pair of independent players have zero synergy semivalues.

-Note that classes of semivalues and synergistic semivalues are defined through the collection of weights of the same type: $(p^q_t)_{q,t\in [n],q \leq t}$.
-This fact creates a natural duality relation between group semivalues and synergistic semivalues.
-Specifically, we say that a group semivalue is \emph{dual} to synergistic semivalue if they use the same collection of weights.
+Note that classes of group semivalues and synergy semivalues are defined through the collection of weights of the same type: $(p^q_t)_{q,t\in \mathbb{N},q \leq t}$.
+This fact creates a natural correspondence relation between group values and their synergistic version.
+Specifically, we say that a group semivalue \emph{corresponds} to a synergy semivalue if they use the same collection of weights.